Heshamsalah/ports/README.md

 An API which allows you to manage ports with CRUD operations and also you can create batch ports at once from a CSV file

-* There is an issue with circle ci config right now [To be fixed]

 ### Setting up the project
 - clone the repo: `git clone git@github.com:Heshamsalah/ports.git`
 - `$ cd ports`